 The first set of numbers on the check is your routing number.
-This tells the company what bank to direct the request to, such as Chase, PNC, or Bank of America.
+This tells the company what bank or credit union to direct the request to, such as Chase, PNC, or Bank of America.
 Each bank has its own routing number.
-The next set of numbers is your account number.
+The next set of numbers is your bank account number.
 This is what tells the person depositing or withdrawing funds which account to use.

 The user will also verify your name and address appear on the check.
 This ensures the account belongs to you before they make any financial transactions.

 5 Reasons to Void a Check

 You may void a check more often than you’d think.
 Here are the top 5 reasons to void a check:

 - Set up direct deposit with your employer – You could provide your employer with your routing number and bank account number, but providing a canceled check ensures greater accuracy when setting up your direct deposit.